m-lab/jostler/USAGE.md

 ```

 While JSON allows mixed type arrays (e.g. `["a", 1, {}]`), BigQuery does not.
-Any array types must use identical repeated types, defined by the result SCHEMA.
+Any array types must use identical repeated element types, defined by the result
+SCHEMA.

 Once written to disk, the jostler will read the JSON results and bundle them
 together into larger JSONL files.
 Once enough data has been read or enough time